Run the Application on an Emulator

 When the IVI Template App starts, you must allow some permissions and select it as the default phone app.
 You now see the TomTom Digital Cockpit home screen.

 A map is not included in the template application.
-See Advanced SDK Features for enabling navigation functionality in the template application.
+See Install a Map for installing a map and enabling navigation in the template application.